mlhartme/pommes/README.md

 ## Checkout commands

 Checkout commands (`checkout`, `goto` and `ls`) manage checkouts on your disk, e.g. run scm operations on projects that match a query.
 Pommes supports Subversion and Git scms.
-The root directory for all checkouts is specified by the `checkouts` property in $POMMES_HOME/pommes.properties.
+The root directory for all checkouts is the directory containing `.pommes`.

 ### Checkout